Xqhare/neith/README.md

 - id (unique)
 - command (the complete command typed in)
-- time (the current date and time to the second)
+- time (the current date and time to the nanosecond)
-- duration (how long the operation took in milliseconds)
+- duration (how long the operation took in microseconds)

 This table can be queried just like any other table.
 You can change the contents too, if you wish.
 Although that really isn't recommended.
 As this feature is experimental, it is off by default.